Xeroxx75/incident-to-rce/docs/incident-reconstruction.md

 The analysis starts from two suspicious TCP streams involving the service protocol.
 The protocol was intended to carry text commands, but the traces contain format-string probes, binary data, and a shell session.

-The public version keeps the reasoning and selected evidence while removing raw user data, credentials, and unnecessary terminal output.

 ## Trace chronology

 ### 1. Reconnaissance through `ECHO`